tifa64/jekyll-now/_posts/2014-3-3-Hello-World.md

 * Designed and implemented a dynamic customer service.
 * Enabled the team collecting pre-release metrics for new features.
 * Proved the sustainability of the service by testing it in CasperJS.
-* Technologies used: Java, JSON, CasperJS
+* Technologies used: Java, JSON, CasperJS.

+title: Research
+## Alexandria University | Undergrad Research Assistant
+#### November 2017 – Present | Alexandria, EG
+* Researching & writing about Efficient Machine Learning-based Big Data Analytics for Optimized Control of Cyber Physical Systems in IoT Environments.